Modelling the Spread of SARS-CoV2 and its variants. Comparison with Real Data. Relations that have to be Satisfied to Achieve the Total Regression of the SARS-CoV2 Infection: Modelling Descending Phase in Case of Disappearance of SARS-CoV2 Infection

 Figs~(\ref{Fig.15}) and (\ref{Fig.16}) refer to the Belgian situation.
 The figures illustrate the numerical solutions of Eqs~(\ref{dp4}) for the number of recovered people and deaths, respectively.
 Fig.~(\ref{Fig.17}) shows the descendant-phase for Belgium {\it if $N$ reaches a plateau}.

 In Fig.~\ref{Fig.14} and \ref{Fig.17} refer to the Italian and Belgian cases during the first wave of SARS-CoV2 infection, respectively.
 In these figures a red arrow appears which indicates the moment when the total compartment $N$ was close to reaching the plateau.
 However, the restrictive measures have been loosened considerably allowing, unfortunately, the virus to reinvigorate itself again giving rise to the so-called "second wave" of SARS-CoV2 infection.
-Basically, from a mathematical point of view, the total regression of the virus is obtained if the following two conditions are simultaneously satisfied: \begin{itemize} \item{{\it The compartment $N$ reached the plateau}}; \item{{\it Restrictive measures are maintained with severity until the value of the basic reproduction number is less than $1$}.} \end{itemize} Of course, it is very difficult, if not harmful, to impose severe restrictive conditions for a long time due to the negative, if not catastrophic, impact at the social and economic level.
+Basically, from a mathematical point of view, the total regression of the virus is obtained if the following two conditions are simultaneously satisfied: \begin{itemize} \item{{\it The compartment $N$ reached the plateau}}; \item{{\it Restrictive measures are maintained with severity until the value of the {\it effective reproduction number}, $R_t$\footnote{The {\it effective reproduction number} $R_t$ is defined as the mean number of secondary cases generated by a typical primary case at time $t$ in a population, calculated for the whole period over a $5$-day moving average.}, is less than $1$}.} \end{itemize} Of course, it is very difficult, if not harmful, to impose severe restrictive conditions for a long time due to the negative, if not catastrophic, impact at the social and economic level.
 So, we have to learn to coexist with the virus by remaining, however, vigilant and respecting hygiene rules, even when its rate of presence is low.